-In a project that we designed the students built a real model of solar village inside the school (Hugerat et al. 2003), which uses only solar energy.
-The project emphasize the importance of energy for a technological society and the advantage of alternative energy sources.
-In this project, the pupils in three elementary schools in Israel were active participants in building systems that use solar energy to work (Hugerat et al. 2004; Hugerat et al., 2011).
-Teaching through projects methods were effective approaches to introduce principles of various types of renewable energy to students.
-Through working on the projects, students not only got a better understanding of the basic concepts of various types of renewable energy, but also were able to apply the concepts to the design of hardware and systems.
+In the project designed for this study, students built a working model solar village inside their school grounds (Hugerat et al., 2003).
+The project emphasizes the importance of energy for a technological society and the advantages of using alternative energy sources.
+The project involved pupils from three elementary schools in Israel, who became active participants in building systems that run on solar energy (Hugerat et al., 2004; Hugerat et al., 2011).
+Project-based teaching methods were shown to be effective approaches for introducing the principles behind various types of renewable energy to students.
+By working on the projects, students not only gained a better understanding of the basic concepts of various types of renewable energy, but were also able to apply those concepts to the design of hardware and systems.

 Working Program